Skip to content

 Why A Waterloo Village

 Waterloo Village has the distinction of having within one mile all of the major features of the canal: one of the canal’s 34 locks‚ one of its 23 inclined planes, a unique innovation by which canal boats were raised or lowered on rails (now a National Historic Engineering Site); a level section; a dammed area in the river; and a mule bridge.
-At a cost of $2,104,413, the 102 mile canal ran from Jersey City to Phillipsburg, had 23 lift locks and took 5 days to run the entire length with 2 mules.
+At a cost of $2,104,413, the 102-mile canal ran from Jersey City to Phillipsburg, had 23 lift locks, and took 5 days to run the entire length with 2 mules.

-Click image to enlarge.
+Click the image to enlarge.

-The Seymour D. Smith House, also known as the Wellington House, was named in honor of the British General Wellington who won the Belgian battle against French General Napoleon Bonaparte on June 15, 1815.
+The Seymour D. Smith House, also known as the Wellington House, was named in honor of the British General Wellington, who won the Belgian battle against French General Napoleon Bonaparte on June 15, 1815.

 Waterloo Village United Methodist Church